Taşucu

-Taşucu (Greek: Ὅλμοι, Holmoi) is a small town of Silifke, Mersin Province, Turkey.
-It obtained the status of Municipality after the local elections in Turkey, 1955.
-By the new regulations on the constitution, it legally got the status of Mahalle again in 2014.
-The population was 8,847 as of 2012.
+Taşucu is a neighbourhood in the municipality and district of Silifke, Mersin Province, Turkey.
+Its population is 15,184 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It had obtained the status of belde after the local elections in Turkey, 1955.

 In 2000 a military pier, Agalar, was built 6 km south-west of the town.
 During the Syrian Civil War the pier was used to ship weapons to Syrian rebel groups as part of the U.S. Timber Sycamore program.

 Transportation

 Taşucu is the main ferry terminal to Kyrenia (Girne), the main port of Northern Cyprus.

 Culture

 The collections of amphoras donated by Arslan Eyce were gathered in Arslan Eyce Private Amphora Museum of Taşucu (Turkish: Taşucu Amfora Müzesi) by the Ministry of Culture and Tourism in 1997.

 International relations

-Twin towns — Sister cities

 Before the regulation on the constitution of Turkey, the town used to be twinned with: